BIO

 Born in 2000 in Simferopol, Ukraine

-Resides and works in Halifax, Nova Scotia
+Resides and works in Dartmouth, Nova Scotia

 Education